 Law Offices of Keith Banks is here to help you with all of your estate planning needs.
-Your estate planning lawyer in Davis, CA, serves residents of Yolo, Sacramento, Solano and Placer counties.
-We will work closely with you to ensure that your wishes are fully and completely enshrined in your estate documents so that you control your future and your property.
-We are ready to provide assistance with drafting:
+Your estate planning lawyer in Davis, CA, serves residents of Yolo, Sacramento, Solano, and Placer counties.
+We will work closely with you to ensure that your wishes are fully and completely reflected in your estate documents so that you control the future of your assets.
+Contact our team today to learn more.

-- Trusts (generally termed a Revocable Living Trust) — Allows for greater flexibility and helps to avoid probate
+- Trusts — Generally termed a revocable living trust, this allows for greater flexibility and helps avoid probate

-- Special needs trusts — A tool used to preserve government benefits for a person with a disability
+- Special needs trusts — A tool that can preserve government benefits for an individual with a disability

-- Durable powers of attorney — Allows a named person to act on your behalf for legal decisions
+- Durable powers of attorney — Allows a named person to make legal decisions on your behalf

-- Who will take care of me if I get seriously ill?
+- Who will take care of me if I become seriously ill?